adamrfox/rbk_get_versions/README.md

 labs we have many clusters that get re-imaged regularly and I had the need to find specific versions for testing.
 This script is an attempt to automate that process.

-The script takes an input file that can either be plaintext or encoded using the creds_encode script included as well.
-The creds_encode script takes a text file and converts it into an encoded version of the data to hide credentials.

 Syntax of creds_encode:
 <pre>